 d.
 Formal Investigations

 The following portion of the Policy and Procedures describes the rights and options available to parties once the formal investigation begins.
-The Gender Equity & Title IX Office, or their designee, will prepare a Formal Complaint letter for the complainant to sign.
+The Title IX Office, or their designee, will prepare a Formal Complaint letter for the complainant to sign.
 The signed Formal Complaint will initiate the formal investigation process.

 1. Notification of Proceedings and Meetings